EventSaucePHP/EventSauce/docs/docs/core-concepts.md

 The aggregate root repository is used to retrieve and "persist" aggregate root entities.
 It's your main point of interaction when using the library.
 You retrieve the aggregate root from it.
-After you've interacted with the aggregate root this is also the place where you persist the newly raised events.
+After you've interacted with the aggregate root this is also where you persist the newly raised events.

-The aggregate root consists of the following components:
+The aggregate root has the following dependencies:

 1. An aggregate root class name (so it knows what to reconstitute and return)
 2. A [message repository](#message-repository) from which it retrieves the actual events